Botspot/youtubuddy/README.md

+# Optional Settings:
-# How to Change The Default Playback Quality?
+# How To Change The Default Playback Quality?
 For changing the video quality, do the following steps: